 What has been the impact of Coronavirus?

 So, what is the impact of the coronavirus on the economy of the United Kingdom and how will this affect personal finances?
-Here at United Kingdom Loans whilst we continue to provide quick loans online we have also been keeping a close eye on the personal finance sector within the UK and have explored three key points in which money could potentially be saved during the lockdown period, which would ultimately help to improve personal finances during these difficult times.
+Here at United Kingdom Loans we have been keeping a close eye on the personal finance sector within the UK and have explored three key points in which money could potentially be saved during the lockdown period, which would ultimately help to improve personal finances during these difficult times.

 Clearly, for those people who are furloughed, this is an incredibly difficult period as there is uncertainty around return to employment dates, ongoing employment payment contributions and future work prospects.
 Advice for people who are furloughed is that communication needs to be maintained with the employer around employment status and employers have a duty to provide accurate information pertaining to a potential return to work dates.
 This information is understandably at the hands of many employers and they continually look to the Government for ongoing advice and guidance around the furlough scheme and supporting employees.